A spirit who took his own life is restless with self-blame and

 The ghostly trio of James, Josefa and Hattie created so much activity that renovation workers agreed to a strict buddy system when working at night.

 A big Yes Indeed!
-This true fact that this building has spectral residents with quirks has been published in real estate promotional pieces, showing full disclosure.
+The true fact that this building has spectral residents with quirks has been published in real estate promotional pieces, showing full disclosure.
 Many people have experienced the paranormal activity reported above.
-I wonder if the restaurants in this building had a high turn-over rate because of the attention their staff received; nice and not nice from the spirits who reside here.
+I wonder if the restaurants who were in this building had a high turn-over rate because of the attention their staff received, nice and not nice from the spirits who reside here.

 500 Hartnell Street